The challenge of high employee engagement: are you ready to handle it?

 Safeguard employee wellbeing

-Last, but not least, managers and HR leaders have a moral responsibility to protect all forms of employee wellbeing.
-This responsibility has become more vital than ever over the last year.
-This means protecting employees from physical harm and mental anguish, supporting work/life balance, providing fair compensation, and offering support and flexibility for employees to treat and recover from physical or mental health problems.
+Last, but not least, managers and HR leaders have a moral responsibility to protect all forms of workplace wellbeing.
+This responsibility has become more vital than ever in recent years.
+That means protecting employees from physical harm and mental anguish, supporting work/life balance, providing fair compensation, and offering support and flexibility for employees to treat and recover from physical or mental health problems.

 Don't think of highly engaged staff expecting more from you as being more demanding.
 They're holding you to a higher standard.
-So, if you're really ready to handle engaged employees, they're sure to push your workplace culture in the right direction.
+So, if you're really ready to handle the issues that come with employee engagement, you're sure to succeed.